 Break your goals into subgoals to stay motivated

 For example, if your goal is to save $10,000 this year for a down payment, pay off debt, or create an emergency fund, you first need to look at your budget and work out how to save $115 per week or $16 per day.
-If you can save that money in a high-interest savings account, you’ll reach your goal in less than 12 months.
+If you can save that money in a high-interest savings account, you will reach your goal in less than 12 months.

-Think SMART to achieve your goals
+Think SMART to achieve your financial goals

 The SMART method is a strategy people use to ensure their goals are Specific, Measurable, Attainable, Relevant, and Timely.
 Any goal you are setting this year would benefit from having these five elements to achieve them.